TACTiS: Transformer-Attentional Copulas for Time Series: Implementation Details

-When sampling, we need to compute the inverses of the marginal distributions of the sampled variables: $F^{-1}_{\phi_k}(u^{(m)}_k)$.
-Since $F_{\phi_k}(x^{(m)}_k)$ is strictly monotonic by construction, many search algorithms can be applied here.
-Due to its high numerical stability and ease of implementation, we elected to use a binary search here.
-While the binary search is relatively slow, this is barely relevant when compared to the rest of the decoder, mainly the transformer layers in the copula.
+When sampling from the learned joint distribution, it is needed to compute the inverse of the marginal CDF for each variable, i.e., to invert the marginal flows: $F^{-1}_{\phi_k}(u^{(m)}_k)$.
+Since $F_{\phi_k}(x^{(m)}_k)$ is strictly monotonic by construction, many search algorithms can be applied.
+We choose to rely on binary search due to its numerical stability and ease of implementation.
+While such searches are relatively slow, the overhead in compute time is negligible compared to other computations in the decoder, which are dominated by the transformer layers in the copula.